twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **MaximumRedundantOffCurvePointsDistance** – Used with **Diagonal redundant points detection: Maximum off-curve distance** spinner in Settings: Validation.
 Default is 0.20.
 * **MaximumRedundantOnCurvePointsDistance** – Used with **Diagonal redundant points detection: Maximum on-curve distance** spinner in Settings: Validation.
 Default is 0.80.
 * **ShowIntersection** – Used with **Show Intersecting** in the Validation toolbar.
 Default is on.
 If the glyph is too complex, the button will appear dimmed.
 * **ShowWarningPoints** – Used with **Show Warning Points** in the Validation toolbar.
 Default is on.
-If disabled, no warning points are shown for each glyph.
 If the glyph is too complex, the button will appear dimmed.
 * **TestContoursWithIncorrectDirection** – Used with **Validation Tests: Contours with incorrect direction** in the Font Validation Wizard.
 Default is on.
 * **TestContoursWithOneOrTwoPoints** – Used with **Validation Tests: Contours with one or two points** in the Font Validation Wizard.
 Default is on.
 * **TestDuplicateComponents** – Used with **Validation Tests: Duplicate components** in the Font Validation Wizard.
 Default is on.